 Main Source of Confusion: New Release Cycle

 In the past, Java releases were driven by prominent features like Lambda Expressions or Generics.
-Unfortunately, this approach ended up being quite harmful since numerous improvements could not be released until the main feature was ready.
+Unfortunately, this approach was quite harmful since numerous improvements could not be released until the main feature was ready.

-Now, a Java version appears every six months and all the ready features, get released, which speeds up the evolution of Java – which is a great thing on its own but can generate confusion for people that got used to the fact that one would expect a new Java version to be released after years not months of waiting.
+Now, a Java version appears every six months, and all the ready features get released, which speeds up the evolution of Java – which is a great thing on its own but can generate confusion for people who got used to the fact that one would expect a new Java version to be released after years not months of waiting.
 We’re also more likely to see more Preview, Incubating, and Experimental features.

-But not all Java versions are made equal – only one release every three years can be considered LTS (Long Term Support) with the last LTS being Java 11.
+But not all Java versions are made equal – only one release every three years can be considered LTS (Long Term Support), with the last LTS being Java 17.

 Java 9